Zachary Taylor: Compromise attempts and final days

-The omnibus law was a major step forward on these issues but ultimately could not pass, due to extremists on both sides and Taylor's opposition.
+The omnibus law was a major step forward on these issues but ultimately could not pass, due to radicals on both sides and Taylor's opposition.
 At this point, Taylor began to receive disapproval from even his own political allies.
 Secretary of War Crawford warned Taylor he would not approve a military deployment to New Mexico, although Taylor said he would give the order himself.
-Taylor's close advisors Robert Toombs and Alexander Stephens, both Southern Whigs who later served as officials in the Confederate States of America, warned him that his rhetoric on New Mexico would drive Southerners out of the party.
+Taylor's close advisors Robert Toombs and Alexander Stephens, both Southern Whigs who later served as officials in the Confederate government, warned him that his rhetoric on New Mexico would drive Southerners out of the party.

 No great compromise reached Taylor's desk during his presidency; instead, his last days were overshadowed by the Galphin affair.
 Before joining the Taylor cabinet, Crawford had served as a lawyer.
 He had been involved in a 15-year case, representing the descendants of a colonial trader whose services to the British crown had not been repaid at the time of the American Revolution.
 The British debt to George Galphin was to be assumed by the federal government, but Galphin's heirs received payment on the debt's principal only after years of litigation, and were unable to win an interest payment from the Polk administration.

 Treasury Secretary Meredith, with the support of Attorney General Johnson, finally signed off on the payment in April 1850.
 To Taylor's embarrassment, the payment included a legal compensation of nearly $100,000 to Crawford; two cabinet members had effectively offered a tremendous chunk of the public treasury to another.
 A House investigation cleared Crawford of any legal wrongdoing, but nonetheless expressed disapproval of his accepting the payment.
 Taylor, who had already been sketching a reorganization of his cabinet, now had an unfolding scandal to complicate the situation.
 The House of Representatives voted to censure Taylor, and newspapers of both parties began calling for his impeachment.